Moringa powder

 Debated

-Moringa is nutrient-dense with high potassium, calcium, magnesium, and fiber.
-Minimal sodium.
-Supports DASH micronutrient profile.
-Limited clinical DASH-specific data but aligns with whole-food plant emphasis.
+Moringa is nutrient-dense with potassium, calcium, magnesium, and fiber.
+Low sodium and minimal processing.
+Supports DASH micronutrient goals.
+Limited clinical DASH-specific data but aligns with whole-food principles.

 Controversy Index